will-koz/willcoin/README.md

 This is created on Linux Mint, a Debian based Linux distribution, and not on Windows or OSX.
 I would recommend installing on Linux or in a Linux VM.

+- Make sure you have a text editor. i.e. vim or emacs on your system, and that it is up to date.
 - [Make sure `python` and `pip` are installed and up to date on your system.](https://www.python.org/downloads/)
 - Run `make install`.
 This will ask about a cron job.
 I use `@reboot /usr/bin/python3.9 /home/will/git/willcoin/main >> /home/will/git/willcoin/log.txt`